mwpastore/sinja-sequel/README.md

   method to use to cast the ID of the resource or each resource identifier object (`:to_i` by default).

+* Optionally define a `settable_fields` helper in each resource that returns an array of symbols to pass to `Sequel::Model#set_fields`.

+* The generated action helpers will be unrestricted by default.

 * The generated `create` action helper does not support client-generated IDs.

-* Optionally define a `settable_fields` helper in each resource that returns an array of symbols to pass to `Sequel::Model#set_fields`.

 These action helpers can be subsequently overridden, customized by setting action helper options (i.e. `:roles`) and/or defining `before_<action>` hooks,